-Pace’s work has been shown in major institutions and museums thought the world.
-His work was the subject of a major exhibition held at the Boncompagni Decorative Arts Museum of the National Gallery of Modern Art of Rome, Joseph Pace, L’Eva Futura (November 26, 2014 – February 13, 2015) [Video].
-In 2018, an exhibition of works by Joseph Pace was on view at the Pantheon in Rome, Basilica of Santa Maria ad Martyres, Polo Museale del Lazio, Joseph Pace, Sacra Sacrorum, The Sacred of the Sacred Things (November 23, 2018 – January 13, 2019) [Video], which travelled to the National Historical Library of Agriculture (March 1 – 29, 2019) [Video].
-The Pantheon exhibition received more than one million visitors [Video].
+Pace’s work has been shown in institutions and museums throughout the world.
+His work was the subject of a major exhibition organized by the Boncompagni Ludovisi Decorative Arts Museum of the National Gallery of Modern Art of Rome, Joseph Pace, L’Eva Futura (November 26, 2014 – February 13, 2015) [Video].

-The coherence and the originality of Joseph Pace have been well described by Mariastella Margozzi of the National Gallery of Modern Art of Rome, for the Eva Futura Pace’s solo exhibition (November 26, 2014 – February 13, 2015): “Joseph Pace, is one of the the greatest exponents of “Filtranisme” […].
+The coherence and the originality of Joseph Pace have been well described in 2014 by the National Gallery of Modern Art of Rome: “Joseph Pace is one of the greatest exponents of the filtranisme movement (Video).
 As was for the existentialism of Jean-Paul Sartre and Albert Camus, the filtranisme also is artistically expressed through the work by Joseph Pace.
 Inspired by sources as diverse as fashion, sport, history, electronic music and decorative arts, the Italian artist uses techniques different (such as painting, assemblage, sculpture, electronic engravings, photography) influenced by the iconography of mass society, philosophy and psychoanalysis.
 His work gives an artistic and intellectual pathway with which the artist reinterprets many of our psychic realities.
-His sculptures was created with thousands of pieces of jewelery, mostly vintage, which Pace search all over the world, thus creating a sort of “industrial archeology” research applied to the decoration of the body of our time.
-Through different techniques, Pace put together different creatives and users generations.
-This also is, according to the artist, the aim of the filtranisme.
+His sculptures was created with thousands of pieces of jewelery, mostly vintage, which Pace search all over the world, thus creating a sort of “industrial archeology” research applied to the decoration of the body of our time […].
 Pace’s work is included in many museum and institutions permanent collections […].”
 (Read More).